ICELAND IN APRIL 2023

 Icelanders are pranksters, we truly appreciate a good laugh!
 So if there is any nation that LOVES April fools, it’s Iceland!
 Stay on your toes if you are ever in Iceland on this day as chances are that we will pull a prank on you!
 Also, if you get a glimpse of one of the Icelandic newspapers (‘Fréttablaðið’ or ‘Morgunblaðið’.)
 You’ll notice that the front page will usually have a large bizarre story that both makes no sense at all and is a complete lie.

 Yes, yes & YES!
-The 20th of April is when we can start celebrating SUMMER in Iceland!
+The 21st of April is when we can start celebrating SUMMER in Iceland!
 What a great feeling!
-From here, the world only spins in pure bliss with over 15 hours of sunlight.
+It's just like Spain...well not really.
+Or not at all.
+But from here, the world only spins in pure bliss with over 15 hours of sunlight.
 The whole vibe of the island lifts and our bodies start feeling fresh again from all that vitamin D!